MORE ABOUT STANCE

 What makes Stance different?

 Stance has quickly become the leading undergraduate philosophy journal in the world, having worked with reviewers and authors from countries including South Korea, the United Kingdom, Ireland, Slovenia, Slovakia, Australia, Canada, Iran, and Hungary.
 Our electronic distribution reaches upwards of 8,500 people and is growing each year.
 Worldwide access is available through EBSCO Publishing (ISSN 1943-1880-print; ISSN 1943-1899-electronic), or through Stance's listing in The Philosopher’s Index.
 Stance is the only undergraduate philosophy journal to receive the American Philosophical Association Prize for Excellence and Innovation.
-High-quality print versions are available for a small fee.
+High-quality print versions are available upon request.
 Contact for more information.